October 2–4, 2018

 - Exhibitor tent

-Note: Limited sponsorship for student registration and travel is available for those who would like to attend the full meeting.
-We are also able to support a limited number of students who would like to attend the Light Sources 101 tutorial only.
+Note: We are able to provide a fee waiver for a limited number of students who would like to attend the Light Sources 101 tutorial only.
 To be considered, please fill in this form ASAP.

 Previous User Meeting Photo Collections